 A. Panel Members:

-Junior Form Liberal Studies provides opportunities for students to explore issues relevant to their living in a wide range of contexts.
+Junior Form Life and Society provides opportunities for students to explore issues relevant to their living in a wide range of contexts.
 The coverage includes contemporary issues, media resources in simpler and easier context.
 It helps students to make connections among different disciplines, examine issues from a variety of perspectives, and construct background knowledge, relevant vocabulary and cultivate their logical thinking and skills in identifying the causal relationship.
 Meanwhile, project learning and various generic skills are integrated in the curriculum.